Brob2nd/Smash-Remix-Debugged/readme.md

 Q3: Does the mod add new characters, stages, items, songs, or game modes?

-A3: Technically, no, the only added character is Sandbag, and the only added stages are "Home-Run Contest", "Soccer" and "Time Twister (SSS)" (variants for "Duel Zone", "Smashketball" and "Time Twister") which were stages that were already in the game, just not normally accessible, but now they are, it also doesn't add any new items or game modes, however, it does add some new songs!
+A3: Technically, no, the only added character is Sandbag, and the only added stages are "Home-Run Contest", "Soccer" and "Time Twister (SSS)" (variants for "Duel Zone", "Smashketball" and "Time Twister") which were stages that were already in the game, just not normally accessible, but now they are, same for some songs, it also doesn't add any new items or game modes, however.

 Q4: Can i use this mod for my tournament?